Overnight Oats with Flaxseed: Easy, Nourishing, Make-Ahead Breakfast

 Ingredients That Clash with Flaxseed

-Flaxseed is powerful, but in overnight oats with flaxseed, it works best when you keep the balance just right.
-One of the most common mistakes is loading up your jar with too many bold or conflicting ingredients.
-Citrus juice, for example, might sound like a bright idea, but in overnight oats with flaxseed, it can curdle plant-based milk and leave you with a clumpy, sour mess by morning.
+Flaxseed is powerful, but in overnight oats with flaxseed, balance is everything.
+One of the most common mistakes is going overboard with bold or conflicting ingredients.
+Citrus juice, for instance, may seem like a bright idea, but when left overnight with flaxseed and plant-based milk, it can curdle the mix and leave you with a clumpy, sour mess.
+Another issue?
+Overdoing the sweeteners.
+A drizzle of maple syrup or honey is just right, but once you start mixing in flavored yogurt, ripe bananas, and dried fruit, your overnight oats with flaxseed can turn into a sugar overload.

 Ingredients for overnight oats with flaxseed